Plus, receive recommendations and exclusive offers on all of your favorite books and authors from Simon & Schuster.

+Get a FREE ebook by joining our mailing list today!
 Plus, receive recommendations for your next Book Club read.

 A Dream Called Home is the inspiring new memoir from Reyna Grande, the National Book Critics Circle Award finalist and nationally bestselling author of The Distance Between Us, about her quest for belonging, a writing career, and a home built of more than words and dreams.
 This memoir picks up where The Distance Between Us left off, recounting Reyna’s pursuit to become the first in her family to earn a college degree and to find her place and a home in her adoptive country.

 At UC, Santa Cruz and on her own for the first time, Reyna faces new struggles and learns to forge ahead toward her dreams despite the alienation and estrangement from her family and her new community.
 Back in Los Angeles after graduation, Reyna attempts to parlay her creative writing degree into a full-time job only to discover she knows nothing about the publishing business.
 Through it all, Reyna holds fast to her dreams and makes the impossible possible—she goes from being an undocumented immigrant to an award-winning author.
 Reyna details the arduous journey of pursuing her dream of becoming a writer and finding that one thing she has desperately longed for ever since her parents left her behind in Mexico—a home.

 1. Discuss the epigraph that begins A Dream Called Home.
 Why do you think Grande has chosen to begin her memoir with this quote?
 How does it help you understand her as both an immigrant and an author?

 2. Although Reyna Grande’s hometown, Iguala de la Independencia, has a rich history, it is a poor city where over 70 percent of the population is living in poverty.
 As a child, Grande writes that she “had been able to see past the imperfections and find the beauty of my hometown.” (p.
 46) What are some of the moments of beauty that she finds?
 Describe Grande’s visits back to Iguala.
 How does the way that Grande sees her hometown evolve when she returns?